What is WooCommerce?

 WooCommerce is free, save for the fees from your hosting provider.
-If profits are a primary concern for a business owners Woocommerce would be the way to go.
+If profits are a primary concern for a business owner, Woocommerce would be the way to go.

-WooCommerce has advance customization add-ons.
-From the front-end user experience, to the design, and to back-end administrative tools, you will have complete and utter control of the look and feel of the online store.
-Shopify, though good, is not nearly as flexible, nor is it as powerful for you to handle high-end features.
+WooCommerce has advanced customization add-ons.
+From the front-end user experience, to the design, and to the back-end administrative tools, you will have complete and utter control of the look and feel of the online store.
+Shopify, though good, is not nearly as flexible as you would like, nor is it as powerful for you to handle high-end features.

-WooCommerce is created by WooThemes a company that is known for creative layouts (look and feel) and vast number of extensions.
+WooCommerce was created by WooThemes, a company that is known for its creative layouts (look and feel) and vast number of extensions.

-With Shopify you would need to pay monthly and transaction fees to use its service.
-Shopify has more montly paid application software available, but the number of plugins that WooCommerce has outnumbers those of Shopify’s application software..
+With Shopify, you would need to pay monthly and transaction fees to use its service.
+Shopify has more monthly paid application software available, but the number of plugins that WooCommerce has outnumbers those of Shopify’s application software.

-Many of these extensions, some of which come as standard on Shopify, will be free because WordPress is an open source project but there are also many advance add-on apps that is inexpensive and could be bought once off.
+Many of these extensions, some of which come as standard on Shopify, will be free because WordPress is an open source project, but there are also many advanced add-on apps that are inexpensive and can be bought once off.

-Shopify is relativly easy for a new user to use, but it is limiting in comparison to what's available with WooCommerce.
-Many of the features are available on WooCommerce due to the huge amount of plugins.
+Shopify is relatively easy for a new user to use, but it is limited in comparison to what's available with WooCommerce.
+Many of the features are available on WooCommerce due to the huge number of plugins.

-WooCommerce, on the other hand, makes it easy for developers the look and experience of the online store.
+WooCommerce, on the other hand, makes it easy for developers to customise the look and experience of the online store.

-Shopify cannot be used as a blogging platform although they have a add-on that you need to pay for blog posts.
-Woocommerce blog is better organized and archives posts better – giving you a better chance of making a splash with your content creation techniques.
+Shopify cannot be used as a blogging platform, although they have an add-on that you need to pay for blog posts.
+Your WooCommerce blog is better organised and archives posts better, giving you a better chance of making a splash with your content creation techniques.

-Shopify is a nice option for a small startup, with its out-the-box ease of use.
-Woocommerce has more custom 3rd party plugins that will address area's like online bookings, subscription membership, multi-vendor shop owners, deposit payments and community membership websites.
+With its out-of-the-box ease of use, Shopify is a nice option for a small startup.
+Woocommerce has more custom 3rd party plugins that will address areas like online bookings, subscription membership, multi-vendor shop owners, deposit payments, and community membership websites.